Signs of recovery doing little for stock markets

 By Wang Tao (China Daily)

-Investors at a stock brokerage in Fuyang, Anhui province, on Tuesday.
 Despite A shares' poor performance, there has been a large number of initial public offerings and share issuances in the market.
 In fact, Chinese companies raised more capital from the equity market in 2010 than in 2007, when the market boomed.

 Foreign interest should help boost flagging bourses

 Gloomy markets defy expected growth

 Mixed views on whether shares can fall further